 Legalised?
 We’re only just about prescribing…

-Today, Canada legalised Cannabis for recreational use.
+In October 2018, Canada legalised Cannabis for recreational use.
 Is the UK behind the times?

 The advisory council on the misuse of drugs (ACMD) and the Medicines and Healthcare Regulatory Authority (MHRA) conducted a two-part review on the drug earlier this year and found it to have therapeutic value for treatment of MS, Epilepsy, Crohn’s Disease, Glaucoma and Cancer among others.
 This decision came after a 12-year-old boy, Billy Caldwell, was left in a life-threatening condition when his medication was confiscated at Heathrow airport.
 He had been prescribed a one-off treatment of Cannabis oil last year, leading to 300 days without a seizure but had to ‘import’ the oil illegally from Canada after his medication ended and his potentially fatal seizures restarted (2).